 4.3 Academic integrity

 The opposite of academic integrity is academic misconduct.
-You are strongly encouraged to read the USC webpage about academic integrity and academic misconduct, which includes a discussion of the consequences of academic misconduct.
+You are strongly encouraged to read your university’s information about academic integrity and academic misconduct, including the information about the consequences of academic misconduct.

 In the context of research design, academic integrity covers areas such as